isomerpages/moe-changkatchangisec/_experience-at-changkat/Academic Departments/Physical Education.md

 <p>To promote the spirit of sportsmanship and friendly competition between
 the four Houses - Eagle, Falcon, Harrier and Hawk, various competitions of different natures were planned and organised.</p>
-<p>The music team provides strong music instructional programme such as GarageBand,
-Soundscape, STOMP and Ukulele.
-Students learn to create music in authentic settings and appreciate the relevance and value of the skills they have learnt.</p>
 <p><strong>Key Programmes:</strong>
 </p>
 <ul data-tight="true" class="tight">